rollbar/docs/api/sourcemaps.md

 You can notify our API to trigger a download for each of your minified files.

-Call the `api/1/sourcemap` endpoint with the following params:
+Call the `api/1/sourcemap/download` endpoint with the following params:

 access_token
+:	a project-level access token

 version
 :	a string indicating the current code version